 Occupations and Workforce

-Wrangell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wrangell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wrangell are a mix of both white- and blue-collar jobs.
 Overall, Wrangell is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Wrangell who work in office and administrative support (14.46%), management occupations (13.42%) and sales jobs (8.85%).

 Telecommuters are a relatively large percentage of the workforce: 7.73% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.